kivlor/controlling-arduino-with-go/README.md

 The final demo again uses the `net/http` package to start up a simple web server on port 8080.
 Run with:

 ```
-$ go run demo-two.go
+$ go run demo-three.go
 ```

 This demo is written to receive build web hooks from [Travis CI](https://travis-ci.org/).
-It converts the build status Pending, Passed and Failed into Yellow, Green and Red RGB values.
-Like the other demos these RGB values are sent to the Arduino via serial.
+It converts the build statuses Pending, Passed and Failed into Yellow, Green and Red RGB values.
+Like the other demos these RGB values are sent to Arduino via serial.

 This demo hasn't been fully tested so you might need to make some adjustments.